codelucas/vsummarize/README.rst

 actually using the summarized ``.mp4`` generation feature), you may notice on a few videos the ``.mp4`` generation fail due to an *OS memory exception*.
 This means that you don't have the RAM for ``ffmpeg`` to fork processes to subchunk out your video.

-I don't know any solution to this besides hoping for impovements in the moviepy or ffmpeg libraries (or just get more RAM).

 Also, ``moviepy`` functions manipulate your terminal console environment.. it's a bit funky.
 You will know what i'm talking about when you see it.
 One way around this is to